Get acquainted with nodes and building conversation workflows in your NLX workspace

 Always retrigger: Enable toggle to retrigger the data request, even if the node is revisited again during the same conversation session

 Custom timeout: Enable toggle to adjust timeout period in seconds.
 Default is 5s with a maximum of 30s.
-If increasing the timeout for custom webhooks, link the node's In progress connector to a Basic node that then links back to the data request node.
+If increasing the timeout for custom webhooks, link the node's In progress connector to a Basic node that then links back to the Data request node.
 This avoids a premature timeout imposed by your communication channel before your request call is resolved

 In progress edge: Enable to unlock the In progress connector and link to a node that loops back to the Data request node while a request call is being resolved; useful to avoid timeout restrictions from voice channel providers on API calls that take longer.
 This is still subject to the maximum timeout of 30s

-Always place a data request node before another node that will either relay, reference, or use conditional logic based on the property or properties from your data request
+Always place a Data request node before another node that will either relay, reference, or use conditional logic based on the property or properties from your data request

 Reference information in text fields by entering an open curly bracket { and selecting from data requests in the workspace (data requests and any properties set up are color-coded orange in the list)

-If increasing the default timeout in the side panel for custom webhooks/APIs that take a while to resolve, it's recommended that you link the data request node's In progress connector to a Basic node with "One moment..." messaging that then links back to the data request node.
+If increasing the default timeout in the side panel for custom webhooks/APIs that take a while to resolve, it's recommended that you link the Data request node's In progress connector to a Basic node with "One moment..." messaging that then links back to the Data request node.
 This avoids a premature timeout imposed by your communication channel before your request call is resolved and provides for a better user experience

 Define